fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 Implement query _allBooks_, which returns the details of all books.

-In the end, user should be able to do the following query:
+In the end, the user should be able to do the following query:

 ```js
 query {